Jodokus-H/Jodokus-H/README.md

 - 👋 Hi, I’m Jodokus Heck
 - 👀 I’m interested in hardware and software develpment
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Tolleranz führt zu Intolleranz
+- ⚡ Fun fact: Toleranz von Intoleranz ist Unproduktiv.

 <!---
 Jodokus-H/Jodokus-H is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.